temporal-community/openai-agents-demos/openai_agents/workflows/research_agents/README.md

 **Triage Agent** (`triage_agent.py`)
 - Analyzes query specificity and determines if clarifications are needed
-- Routes to either clarifying questions or direct research
+- Routes to either clarifying questions or direct research using agent handoffs
-- Uses GPT-4o-mini for fast, cost-effective decision making
+- Uses `gpt-4o-mini` for fast, cost-effective decision making
 - Looks for vague terms, missing context, or broad requests
+- Can handoff to either `new_clarifying_agent()` or `new_instruction_agent()`

 **Clarifying Agent** (`clarifying_agent.py`)
+- Uses `gpt-4o-mini` model for question generation
 - Generates 2-3 targeted questions to gather missing information
 - Focuses on preferences, constraints, and specific requirements
-- Uses structured output (`Clarifications` model) for consistent formatting
+- Returns structured output (`Clarifications` model with `questions` list)
+- Can handoff to `new_instruction_agent()` after collecting questions
-- Triggers Temporal workflow updates for user interaction
+- Integrates with Temporal workflow updates for user interaction

 **Instruction Agent** (`instruction_agent.py`)
+- Uses `gpt-4o-mini` model for query enhancement
-- Enriches the original query with user responses to clarifying questions
+- Enriches original query with user responses to clarifying questions
-- Optimizes the enhanced query for the research pipeline
 - Processes specific queries that don't need clarifications
-- Prepares refined input for the planner agent

-**Planner Agent** - Same as basic flow
-**Search Agent** - Same as basic flow
-**Writer Agent** - Same as basic flow
+- Rewrites queries into detailed research instructions using first-person perspective
+- Can handoff to `new_planner_agent()` with enriched query
+- Handles language preferences and output formatting requirements

-**PDF Generator Agent** (`pdf_generator_agent.py`) - Converts markdown reports to professionally formatted PDFs
+**PDF Generator Agent** (`pdf_generator_agent.py`)
+- Uses `gpt-4o-mini` for intelligent formatting analysis and styling decisions
+- Calls the `generate_pdf` activity with 30-second timeout for actual PDF creation
+- Returns structured output (`PDFReportData`) including:
+  - `success`: Boolean indicating generation status
+  - `formatting_notes`: AI-generated notes about styling decisions
+  - `pdf_file_path`: Path to generated PDF file (if successful)
+  - `error_message`: Detailed error information (if failed)
+- Graceful error handling with detailed feedback
+- Professional PDF styling with proper typography and layout
+- Files saved to `pdf_output/` directory with timestamped names

+## Agent Handoff Pattern

+The research agents use OpenAI's agent handoff pattern to chain execution seamlessly:

+- **Triage Agent** → Can handoff to either **Clarifying Agent** or **Instruction Agent**
+- **Clarifying Agent** → Handoffs to **Instruction Agent** after collecting questions
+- **Instruction Agent** → Handoffs to **Planner Agent** with enriched query
+- **Other agents** → Execute independently without handoffs (Planner, Search, Writer, PDF Generator)

+This pattern allows complex multi-agent workflows where one agent can automatically transfer control to the next appropriate agent in the pipeline, enabling sophisticated research orchestration with minimal coordination overhead.

 ## Shared Agent Components